joshlobe/wordpress_serialization_fixer/README.md

 USAGE
 Lines 4 through 7 need to be altered with the correct DB credentials.
 Line 14 is an array.
 Each table needing checking can be added to the array.

+Create a folder in the root WP install (next to wp-config.php) and place this index.php file into that folder.
+Navigate to that folder in the browser; and the results will be displayed.
+For example, create a folder named `wp_serializer` in the root, then navigate to `https://mysite/wp_serializer` in the browser.